Viva (actress): Warhol years

 By far, Viva's most controversial role was in Blue Movie (1969), a seminal film in the Golden Age of Porn that helped inaugurate the "porno chic" phenomenon in modern American culture.
 Viva starred opposite Louis Waldon.
 The film consists of improvised dialogue between Viva and Waldon about a multitude of topics, including the Vietnam War, President Richard Nixon, and various mundane tasks.
 These conversations are interrupted by the main event of the film, in which Viva and Waldon perform sexual acts in front of the camera.
 The film was seized by New York City Police for obscenity, and the theater manager, projectionist and ticket-seller at the New Andy Warhol Garrick Theatre arrested for possession of obscene materials.

 Viva was on the phone with Andy Warhol when he was shot by Valerie Solanas in 1968.
 Following the assassination attempt on Warhol's life, Viva developed a close and personal friendship with Warhol's mother, Julia Warhola.
 Returning from the hospital, however, Warhol accused Viva of utilizing his absence to spy on his work and his mother, creating a rift in a relationship that was never repaired.
 Viva never saw Mrs. Warhola again after that.

+In 1970, Viva's book Superstar: A Novel was published by G. P. Putnam's Sons.
+The book was an insider's look at the Factory scene, a partly fictional autobiographical account of her time there.
+It was distinguished from other "tell-all" memoirs by virtue of her writing, which incorporated various stylistic effects, including the use of taped conversations.
+The dust jacket featured a photograph of Viva taken by Cecil Beaton.
+Early critical reception was overwhelmingly negative.
+Playboy dismissed it as "a model of scatterbrained pornography," while Gene Shalit of the Cleveland Press wrote, "I'm certain she did not write it alone.
+For her sake I hope she did not write it at all."
+Herbert Gold in the Saturday Review called it "a mere gibber of obscenity, perversion, speedsped rappings and zappings dirty, desperate and pitiable."
+Viva, for her part, remained undeterred: "I've had fabulous reactions from all the women who've read it," she said.
+"I've had fabulous reactions from all the homosexuals who've read it, and fabulous reactions from some of the men who've read it.
+In fact, the only people I haven’t had fabulous reactions from are those goddamned critics."

+Viva interviewed Bianca Jagger for the August 1972 issue of Warhol's Interview magazine.